Solidworks Hardware Requirements

 If you spend a lot of time rendering or doing flow simulations in Solidworks these two functions will use all the cores available in your CPU for processing.
 Basically, the more cores the better.
 All other functions of Solidworks are not highly multithreaded so for everything except rendering and flow simulations, the frequency of the CPU is much more important.

 Choosing the right CPU therefore is dependent on the type of work you do.
-If you don’t do much rendering or flow simulations, Intel’s 4-core i7 7700K CPU is the one to go for.
+If you don’t do much rendering or flow simulations, Intel’s 8-core i9 9900KS CPU is the one to go for.
 If you find that you have a roughly equal mixture of flow simulations and rendering on the one hand and other functions on the other, you need a CPU with a high core count as well as a high frequency.
-This would point to Intel’s 6-core i7 6800K running at 3.4GHz or Intel’s 8-core 6900K running at 3.2GHz.
+This would point to Intel’s 12-core i9 10920X or Intel’s 18-core 10980XE.

 If you do a lot of rendering and flow simulations, or you just want to dedicate a computer to these tasks, choose a CPU with as many cores as you can afford.